googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

 The developer will need to figure out which steps are necessary for their specific configuration.

 If attempting to connect via the internet, the developer needs to set the `GameServer`'s `metadata:annotations:agones.dev/dev-address` field to their public IP.
-This can be found by going to [whatsmyip.org](https://www.whatsmyip.org/) or [whatismyip.com](https://www.whatismyip.com/) in your web browser.
+This can be found by going to [whatsmyip.org](https://www.whatsmyip.org/) or [whatismyip.com](https://www.whatismyip.com/) in a web browser.
 The  `GameServer`'s `spec:ports:hostPort`/`spec:ports:containerPort` should be set to whichever port the game server binary's logic will bind to -- the port used by `simple-game-server` is 7654 (by default).
-Your network's router must also be configured to forward this port to your machine; allowing inbound external requests to be directed to your machine on the network.
+The local network's router must also be configured to forward this port to the desired machine; allowing inbound external requests (from the internet) to be directed to the machine on the network that is running the game server.

 If the SDK Server is run on the same machine as the game server binary, no extra steps are necessary for the two to connect.
 By default, the SDK API (in the game server binary) will attempt to gRPC connect to the SDK Server on `localhost` on the port `9357`.